Aaron Craft: “Basketball Is Just That: It’s What I Do, Not What Defines Me.”

-Aaron Craft is a former basketball player for The Ohio State University who currently plays professionally overseas with the Italian basketball club, Aquila Basket Trento.
+Aaron Craft is a former basketball player for The Ohio State University who recently played professionally overseas with the Italian basketball club, Aquila Basket Trento.

 God has used this COVID-19 pandemic to help me understand myself better and, more importantly, to draw me closer to Him.

 But before I begin, I want to say to all the athletes and coaches with cancelled games, tournaments, and seasons that it’s ok to feel distraught and hurt.
 What I say will probably not make your feelings simply go away, but I hope maybe it can help reveal some of what God is trying to show, teach, or correct within us through this experience.

 Playing basketball has been a huge part of my life for as long as I can remember, and that’s probably very similar to your respective sports.
 We spend countless hours training and preparing to be the best.
 We think and strategize how to gain any advantage.
 We analyze film to correct our mistakes.
 Our sport is what we do!
 I believe this is one of the first things God reminded me of when the Italian government decided to postpone my season until further notice.